 When it comes to nutrition, it can be difficult to keep up with all the latest discoveries and trends.
 At the end of the day, eating real, whole foods is your safest bet for maintaining overall health and wellness.
 Take note from the article published in the Lancet and focus on consuming healthy, nutrient-dense foods rather than only being concerned with eliminating unhealthy options.
 Consistently eating healthier foods will naturally lead to the elimination of less nutritious foods from your day-to-day eating habits.

 Want to make meal prepping easier?
-Click the link below to learn how Factor 75’s team of dietitians and gourmet chefs can help take the work out of meal prep!
+Learn how Factor’s team of dietitians and gourmet chefs can help take the work out of meal prep!